ldcas-uc3m/CE-Lab1/README.md

 # Project statement
 The goal of this lab is to understand how password cracking tools work and to learn how to use a very popular tool, John The Ripper.
-You were assigned a password file with 10 passwords of a Linux system (`src/data/`).
+You were assigned a password file with 10 passwords of a Linux system (`src/data/`) in SHA512crypt format (see `$6$` at the start of the hash).
 Your goal is to find as many passwords as possible.

 Some advice:
 - Use as many dictionaries as you like.
 You can download them from well-known sites